laurenkwa/BCITHackathonProject/README.md

 # BCITHackathonProject

-The website is deployed at ride-share.azurewebsites.net
+The website is deployed at https://ride-share.azurewebsites.net/

 This is a online carpooling website for slack users!
 You can log in with slack and use the service in no time!

+The website assist route-finding with Google Map API!